The Best Burr Coffee Grinder For You In 2023 Is Below…

 There’s a rule in the coffee market, price = quality.
 And when it comes to coffee grinders, a small budget is usually a bad idea.
 The good news: The Encore is the exception to this rule.
 It’s priced extremely well and has outstanding grind consistency.
 The designers removed all the extra gimmicks that its bigger and better brother (the Virtuoso) had.

-You get a grinder that can handle most brew styles, without the extras.
+With the Encore, not only would you get one of the best coffee grinders for French Press brewing.
+You will also get a grinder that can handle most brew styles, without the extras.
 You’re here to grind coffee right?
 Full review of the Encore grinder here.

 Early 2020 saw the release of the Encore in white, and I gotta say, I’m loving the new style Baratza is heading